-Between the endless carpooling, runny noses, dance lessons, and trying to make sure they eat their veggies, sometimes I end up just laying in bed at night wondering if I’m doing anything right.
+Between the endless activities, runny noses, loads of homework, and trying to make sure they eat their veggies, sometimes I end up just laying in bed at night wondering if I’m doing anything right.
 Did I ask them how they were feeling?
 Did I make them feel loved?
 Did I miss something?
-Do you ever feel like that?
-The struggle is real!

 It was so easy when they were itty bitty babies in my arms—I could just hold them tight and keep them safe, sweetly nuzzled against me (oh my goodness, they smelled so good!).
 Now, my adventurous crew is out there in the real world navigating so much on their own and, sometimes, I feel like I’m on the outside looking in.

 How To Talk To Your Grade-School Sweethearts

 Ah, the elementary school years.
 Do you remember those days?
 Life seemed so simple back then.
 We played on the playground, ate peanut butter sandwiches, and passed out during sleepovers by the time the cable stopped airing.
 Oh, the simplicity!

 A word of caution, though—kids this age can say some crazy things, so don’t get caught off guard!
 If you seem uncomfortable or reluctant to talk about something, they’re going to wonder what’s wrong.
 The last thing you want to do is shut down the conversation.
 Keep those lines of communication open so that they can feel like they can come to you, well, for the rest of their lives.
 You’re in it for the long haul, mamas (and papas) and this is just the beginning!

-How To Talk To Your Tumultuous Tweens
+How To Talk To Your Tumultuous Tweens and Early Teens

 Those middle school years can be absolutely brutal, am I right?
 Your body is changing (hello, greasy hair and pimples!), school gets tougher, and relationships become really complicated.
 There’s this feeling of still wanting to be a little kid, but also yearning to grow up.
 Ugh, there’s so much going on!

-How To Talk To Your Amazing Teens
+How To Talk To Your Amazing Teenagers

 Teens get a pretty bad rep, so it’s no surprise that parents approach these years with dread.
 Here’s my best advice—stop being scared of your teenager!
 Yes, they can be moody and messy, but if we guide them and give them space, it’s so amazing to see how they blossom.
 Try your best to enjoy it!

 We can all remember being nagged at this age, so you already know that it doesn’t work.
 Your teen is old enough to have deep, meaningful conversations.
-They have life experience and their own opinions—and watch out, those opinions might differ wildly from your own!
+They have their own life experiences and their own opinions—and watch out, those opinions might differ wildly from your own!
 Respect them, and be sure to avoid belittling or downplaying their fears, dreams, and experiences.

 Keeping tabs on your kids, whether you’ve got one or a house full, is hard work.
 They may try to push you away, but never give up and never judge.
-I’m getting emotional just writing about this (one day all my little will be out the door and it’ll just be me, Bobby, and the wine!), but remember, any one of us can find ourselves struggling to keep our head above water.
+I’m getting emotional just writing about this (one day all my littles will be out the door and it’ll just be me, Bobby, and empty rooms!), but remember, any one of us can find ourselves struggling to keep our head above water.